-It’s about the time for last-minute Father’s Day gifts!
-As we’ve noted before, buying your dad a gift is so hard because there’s no such thing as one kind of dad.
+With Father’s Day just around the corner (as a reminder, it’s coming up this Sunday), there’s just enough time to get in those last-minute Father’s Day gifts!
+As we’ve noted before, buying your dad a gift is challenging because it’s such a personal matter.
 Maybe your dad needs a coffee-table book or a tech gift.
 Maybe he loves to cook.
 Maybe he hates it!
 In the spirit of finding the right thing for your dad, we went in search of all the best Father’s Day gifts on Amazon for every different kind of father.
-We’re sure you’ll find something he’ll like (and if not, we’re also sure you’ll let us know).

-For the dad who wishes he had a season pass
+For the dad who wishes he were roaming

 For the dad who’s always looking for a spot to charge his phone

 A desktop charging station with six (count ‘em!)
 USB ports for whatever he may need to juice.